DataDog/documentation/content/en/agent/faq/how-do-i-install-the-agent-on-a-server-with-limited-internet-connectivity.md

   text: "Learn more about Proxy"
 ---

-The one-line install command provided in the [Agent install instructions][1] requires outbound HTTPS access to a number of different endpoints to function properly and might not work with servers that have limited internet access.
+The one-line install command provided in the [Agent install instructions][1] requires outbound HTTPS access to a few different endpoints to function properly and might not work with servers that have limited internet access.
 Specifically, these are:

 * For Debian/Ubuntu systems installation:
   * https://keys.datadoghq.com - Storage of Datadog public signing keys.